 Tips for picking vendors

 Make sure to research the vendor before deciding to work with them.
 The right department should be able to tell you who they report to and how often they report.
 Keep in mind – vendors do periodically change the bureau they report to.
 This can be a time consuming process.

 Young companies should ask about qualifying for net payment accounts.
 Some vendors have programs for companies who do not have a lot of credit history.
 They might ask for a personal guarantee but only report positive information to the business bureaus or they may ask you to pay on receipt for the first few orders before offering terms.
 This can be a good starting point for businesses looking to establish their credit.
 Just be careful when offering a personal guarantee, any negative information will report to both business and personal credit reports.

 Most business owners and operators are busy building and maintaining the company and do not want to do all this research.
-We have Concierge and Do-It-Yourself programs to help you navigate vendor credit building.
+Take advantage of our Concierge program to help you navigate vendor credit building.

 Good Vendor Habits

 Business credit should be managed as carefully and thoughtfully as personal credit.
 Paying late and carrying too high of a balance can have a huge impact on immature and seasoned profiles.
 Make sure to build good credit history.
 If young profiles only have a few tradelines and they are reporting negatively, it will significantly hurt scores and indexes.

 A common misconception is that you need to spend a lot to build credit.
 Companies do not need to make large purchases to build scores.
 In fact, you should make sure to stay within your means.
 For instance, just because you qualify for a $10,000 line of credit does not mean you can afford to use the whole line.
 Just by placing orders and paying on time you will build credit, the amount you spend has no impact.